robocomp/robocomp/doc/components.md

 Because of this, we organize the software for our robots in big architectures that try to reproduce whatever we understand as intelligent behavior.
 The most audacious architectures are called *cognitive architectures* and try to integrate all levels of behavior and reasoning needed to achieve intelligence.
 Some of them have been with us for more than 30 years, like [SOAR](http://soar.eecs.umich.edu/).

 The problem with building these little monsters is that you need a very powerful underlying infrastructure, that lets you build and modify software created by many people, and that has to execute on real, moving machines.
-Also, everybody expect robots to be smarter than they really are and that is a lot of preassure.
+Also, everybody expects robots to be smarter than they really are and that is a lot of pressure.

 ## Why use Components in the first place?